What is Motivational Interviewing Therapy?

 How to Find Motivational Interviewing Programs in New Jersey

-Are you interested in combining your traditional addiction treatment with a motivational interviewing program?
-Would you or someone you know benefit from this alternative treatment method?
-If so, then welcome to Epiphany Wellness – we’re excited to work with you!
+Are you interested in combining traditional addiction treatment with a motivational interviewing program?
+Would you or someone you know to benefit from this alternative treatment method?
+If so, welcome to Epiphany Wellness – we’re excited to work with you!

 Addiction treatment requires a unique, human-based approach – something we take seriously here at Epiphany Wellness.
-Our rehab in Blackwood, New Jersey, offers a state-of-the-art outpatient treatment program tailored to each individual patient.
+Our Blackwood, New Jersey rehab offers a state-of-the-art outpatient treatment program tailored to each individual patient.
 Contact us today to learn more!

 - Powers T. 5 Types of Alternative (Non 12 Step) Addiction Treatment Programs.
 Sober Nation.
 Published April 20, 2015.
 Accessed November 23, 2022. https://sobernation.com/5-types-of-alternative-addiction-treatment-programs/